 A member of the County Council in Prince George’s County was recently charged with driving under the influence after rear-ending another vehicle.
 According to police reports, the Councilman, Mel Franklin, took a breath test and was found to have a blood-alcohol content of 0.10.
 The legal limit for a per se DUI charge is 0.08.

 Types of Cases

 When the police arrived on the scene, the councilman was found to be walking along the highway, approximately 70 yards from the car.
 Allegedly, he had left his car after hitting the other vehicle and began walking away from the scene.
-If you believe that Mr. Franklin is guilty, based on this information, you may want to talk to an experienced DUI attorney.
+If you believe that Mr. Franklin is guilty, based on this information, you may want to talk to an Washington, D.C DUI lawyer.
 Though this case appears to be open and closed, there are many details that may result in Mr. Franklin being found not guilty.
 It is only through a detailed analysis of a DUI case that we can begin to understand a person’s options in these types of cases and how they can be fought.

 Understand Your Case Before Taking a Plea